ddx-510/ddx-510/README.md

 ### Hi this is Tianle 😄

-Final year Computer Science undergraduate at the National University of Singapore.
+Computer Science fresh grad at the National University of Singapore.

 Track: Software development + game development